 Originally, body armor was made from silk.
 Great advances have been made since these times to mirror the increasing threat of gun and knife attacks.

-Body armor, and its composite materials, has continued to be refined, and is now suitable and readily available for daily use.
+Body armor, and its composite materials, have continued to be refined and are now suitable and readily available for daily use.
 Everybody now has access to advanced and discreet protection.

 Hard armor is made from a material that was originally very heavy and ineffective.
 While Steel used to be the primary component of hard armor, Ceramics are now typically used to give the same levels of protection at a greatly reduced weight.
 This also allows the wearer the ability to move with ease.

-More recent advances mean that now these hard armor ballistic plates can be made of lightweight polyethelene, making NIJ protection level III available at a minimal cost to maneuverability.
+More recent advances mean that now these hard armor ballistic plates can be made of lightweight polyethylene, making NIJ protection level III available at a minimal cost to maneuverability.